Aptana

-Aptana, Inc. is a company that makes web application development tools for use with a variety of programming languages (such as JavaScript, Ruby, PHP and Python).
-Aptana's main products include Aptana Studio, Aptana Cloud and Aptana Jaxer.
+Aptana, Inc. is a company that makes web application development tools for use with a variety of programming languages (such as JavaScript, Ruby, PHP, and Python).
+Aptana's main products include Aptana Studio, Aptana Cloud, and Aptana Jaxer.

 Aptana Studio

-Aptana Studio is an open-source integrated development environment (IDE) for building web applications.
-Based on Eclipse, it supports JavaScript, HTML, DOM and CSS with code-completion, outlining, JavaScript debugging, error and warning notifications and integrated documentation.
+Aptana Studio is a free and open-source software integrated development environment (IDE) for building web applications.
+Based on Eclipse, it supports JavaScript, HTML, Document Object Model (DOM), and Cascading Style Sheets (CSS) with code-autocomplete, outlining, JavaScript debugging, error and warning notifications and integrated documentation.
 Additional plugins allow Aptana Studio to support Ruby on Rails, PHP, Python, Perl, Adobe AIR, Apple iPhone and Nokia WRT (Web Runtime).
-Aptana Studio is available as a standalone on Windows, Mac OS X and Linux, or as a plugin for Eclipse.
+Aptana Studio is available as a standalone on Windows, macOS, and Linux, or as a plug-in for Eclipse.

 Language & platform support

 PHP

 Aptana Studio 3 provides the following support for PHP application development: